 Most students take calculus in high school, and it may seem that there isn't much new to learn.
 The goal of this course is to develop the familiar concepts of calculus using a more rigorous and theoretical approach.
-In particular, with its emphasis on how to use appropriate mathematical language, this course lays a solid foundation for future math courses, and is suitable for students intending to pursue a concentration in mathematics, science, or engineering who desire a more complete understanding of the underpinnings of calculus.
+In particular, with its emphasis on how to use appropriate mathematical language, this course lays a solid foundation for future math courses, and is suitable for students intending to pursue a major in mathematics, science, or engineering who desire a more complete understanding of the underpinnings of calculus.
 This sequence is not restricted to students enrolled in the LSA Honors Program.
 This course is a continuation of Math 185.

 Topics include integral calculus, transcendental functions, infinite sequences and series (including Taylor's series), and - time permitting - some simple applications to elementary differential equations.
-Tuesdays are mostly devoted to an introduction to linear algebra.

-Math 116 (Calculus II) is a less theoretical course which covers much of the same material.
-Math 156 (Applied Honors Calculus II) is more application based, but covers much of the same material.
+Math 116 (Calc II) is a less theoretical course which covers much of the same material.
+Math 156 (Applied Honors Calc II) is more application based, but covers much of the same material.

-Math 285 (Honors Calculus III) is the natural sequel.
+Math 285 (Honors Calc III) is the natural sequel.